Stone village in the French countryside

 Are sits available year-round?

-France is in the Schengen zone — 90 days within any 180-day window for most non-EU passports.
-Plan your French sits accordingly.
+France is in the Schengen zone — 90 days within any 180-day window for most non-EU passports, and an unpaid house-sitting exchange counts as tourism, not work.
 Long-term visas (visa de long séjour) exist but are separate from the housesit itself.
+Confirm against current official guidance for your passport.

 If France has been on your housesitting list, browse what's open now.
-The platform is free; the AI translator handles the language.
+The platform is free — and the language barrier is smaller than you think.